In the Liechtenstein legal system in civil and criminal

 been made anonymous.

-Liechtenstein law provides, with exceptions, for inexpensive
+Liechtenstein law provides with exceptions for

-(Leitschein).
-In many cases, the defendant-to-be does
+reached (Leitschein).
+In many cases, the

-default consequences.
-The Leitschein has to be
+triggering any default consequences.
+The Leitschein

-will dismiss the lawsuit immediately.
+court will dismiss the lawsuit immediately.

 Court proceedings are started by serving the statement of